carthage-software/mago/docs/tools/linter/rules/redundancy.md

 ## <a id="no-redundant-readonly"></a>`no-redundant-readonly`

-Detects redundant `readonly` modifiers on properties in readonly classes.
+Detects redundant readonly modifiers on properties.